groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/barcode/ISMN-wmf.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
 breadcrumb: Create  BARCODE signature on WMF for Java

 ############################# Head ############################
 head_title: "Adding BARCODE signatures in a WMF file with Java"
 head_description: "Put BARCODE Signature on WMF file for Java using a few lines of code.
 Use the GroupDocs Document Signature API to sign dozens file formats."

 ############################# Header ############################
-title: "Operating BARCODE Signatures in .WMF files with Java"
+title: "Sign .WMF files with BARCODE signatures in Java"
 description: "How to add BARCODE Signature with a few lines of Java code"
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false